2ptr/Mallet/README.md

 As well as custom execution methods, including `.dll`:

-Finally, you may choose if you would like to obfuscate the runner template's strings.
+Finally, you may choose to obfuscate the runner template's strings.
 This will replace variable names with random strings:

 ## Opsec
 Mallet is just to be used for some quick-and-dirty droppers.
 This tool isn't going to save you from an EDR or any competent AV solution.